São Pedro de Alcântara Viewpoint Guide

 Praca-dos-Restauradores

 Restores Square is a popular meet-up place in Biaxia commemorating Portugal’s independence.
-You see landmark structures like Foz Palace and an art deco Teatro Eden with the former Condes cinema building.
+You see landmark structures like the Foz Palace and an Art Deco Teatro Eden, with the former Condes cinema building.
 There is also a 98-foot-tall obelisk.

-Getting to Sao Pedro Alcântara Viewpoint
+Getting to São Pedro Alcântara Viewpoint

 Elevador-da-Gloria-funicular

-The easiest way to reach the upper level of Miradouro de Sao Pedro de Alcântara is by taking the Elevador da Glória Funicular, which ascends from Restauradores Square.
+The easiest way to reach the upper level of Miradouro de São Pedro de Alcântara is by taking the Elevador da Glória Funicular, which ascends from Restauradores Square.

 The Elevador da Glória connects the trendy Bairro Alto to the bustling Baixa district.